dojo/docs/dojox/grid/EnhancedGrid/plugins/Pagination.rst

 Introduction
 ============

-Pagination is a plugin for dojox.grid.EnhnacedGrid.
+Pagination is a plugin for dojox.grid.EnhancedGrid.
 It's designed to allow the user to navigate within the grid data by page.
 It provides page navigation and page length choices.
 The following documentation describes how to use the pagination plugin and its public API.

 .. code-example::
   :toolbar: themes, versions, dir